thenaterhood/django-user/README.md

 License
 ---------
 Included software is distributed under the BSD license.
 See LICENSE for full license text.
-Files licensed under the BSD License contain a line specifying so in the docblock.

 Though not required by the license terms, please consider contributing, providing feedback, or simply dropping a line to say that this software